 NBDD and NBDX invested \$7.1m to purchase first lien secured bank debt with attached private equity of an international packaging company.
-The debt was repaid in full shortly after the purchase with the receipt of \$5.8m and the fund retained the equity, receiving dividends of \$1.3m during the holding period.
+The debt was repaid in full shortly after the purchase with the receipt of \$5.8m and the fund retained the equity, receiving dividends of \$1.7m during the holding period.
 During the second quarter the company's sale to a complementary packaging company was announced.
 NBDX and NBDD elected to receive sale proceeds in cash and newly created shares in the acquirer for a combined value of \$4.0m.
-In the third quarter, the funds received \$1.5m cash as part of the sale proceeds from the disposal completed at the end of Q2 2017 and \$1.0m for partial redemption of new shares received in the acquirer.
-Also during the third guarter, the value of the private equity increased based on sales transactions.
-The current value of the private equity position is \$1.5m generating total return \$4.0m as of 31 December 2017.
-IRR was 30% and ROR was 57% with a holding period of 60 months at period-end.
+In the third guarter, the funds received \$1.5m cash as part of the sale proceeds from the disposal completed at the end of Q2 2017 and \$1.0m for partial redemption of new shares received in the acquirer.
+The company's operating performance declined due to raw material price increases.
+The current value of the private equity position is \$0.7m generating a total return of \$3.6m as of 31 December 2018.
+IRR was 26% and ROR was 50% with a holding period of 73 months at 31 December 2018.